 - For single-cell suspensions and sensitive tissue types, a narrower timeline may be appropriate (i.e., unlysed, 1 min, 2 min, 3 min, 4 min ...)

 - For robust tissue types, a broader timeline may be appropriate (i.e., unlysed, 2 min, 5 min, 10 min, 15 min ...)

 2. Determine the appropriate Lysis Buffer concentration.

-- For cell lines and cells already in suspension (PBMCs), a 1x Lysis Buffer is recommended as a starting point.
+- For cell lines and cells already in suspension (PBMCs), we recommend 0.025% NP40 as a starting point.

 3. Carry out your timeline